 11.2.1 Formal requests for disclosure (and related document hold issues)

 Most regulatory and enforcement authorities have formal powers to compel individuals and companies to produce documents and provide information.

-In the field of financial markets regulation, the Financial Conduct Authority (FCA) has powers to compel the production of documents, contained in Part 11 of the Financial Services and Markets Act 2000 (FSMA).
-The key provision is section 165, which is set out here as an example of how information-gathering powers are conferred:
+In the field of financial markets regulation, the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA) have powers to compel the production of documents, contained in Part 11 of the Financial Services and Markets Act 2000 (FSMA).
+The key provision is section 165, subsections 1 to 6 of which are set out below as an example of how information-gathering powers are conferred:

-165 Authority’s power to require information: authorised persons etc.
+165 Regulators’ power to require information: authorised persons etc.

-(1) The Authority may, by notice in writing given to an authorised person, require him–
+(1) Either regulator may, by notice in writing given to an authorised person, require him–

 (a) to provide specified information or information of a specified description; or